Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Discussions

-Potentially, this study will help to overcome several limitations in the KAGRA detector, and thereby not only improve the noise reduction study but also develop advanced tools and interfaces will contribute to next-generation gravitational-wave telescopes.
-Furthermore, this tool will help scientists in the \ac{gw} detection as well as other fields of sciences. \acknowledgments The authors would like to thank Kyujin Kwak, Kyungmin Kim, and Whansun Kim for their helpful discussions and comments.
+Potentially, the {\it CAGMon} tool and its application will help to overcome several limitations in the KAGRA detector, and thereby contribute not only to improving the noise reduction study but also to developing advanced tools and interfaces for the next-generation gravitational-wave telescopes.
+Furthermore, this tool will help scientists in the \ac{gw} detection as well as other fields of sciences. \acknowledgments The authors would like to thank the anonymous reviewer for all the invaluable comments and suggestions, which helped us improve the manuscript's quality.
+The authors also would like to thank Kyujin Kwak, Kyungmin Kim, Sangwook Bae, Hyungwon Lee, and Whansun Kim for their helpful discussions and comments.
 This work was supported by the Basic Science Research Program through a National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2020R1I1A2054376).
 Furthermore, this work is partially supported by the NRF grant funded by the Korean government's Ministry of Science and ICT (No.\ 2019R1A2C2006787, No.\ 2016R1A5A1013277, No.\ 2019R1C1C1010571, and No.\ 2021R1A2C1093059).